Skip to main content

 Driving to Tignes

-Being a good three to four hours from the nearest airport, Tignes is one resort where driving perhaps makes more sense.
+Tignes is one resort where driving perhaps makes more sense.
 That said, you won't need your car once you're in resort.

 If you're using the French autoroute, the journey as far as Bourg St Maurice is straightforward.
-The final 40 minutes is a little more arduous as you wind your way up the 30km stretch into Tignes.
+The final 40 minutes is a little more arduous as you wind your way up into resort.
+This road is cleared every day during winter, but it's not a trip for nervous drivers - especially in bad weather.

 Unless you're driving an electric car to the Alps however, driving isn't very environmentally friendly.